object-oriented-python/object-oriented-programming/doc/source/index.rst

       \mainmatter

+This is the online textbook for the Oxford course on Python in Scientific Computing, offered to MSc students on the MSc in Mathematical Modelling and Scientific Computing, and to DPhil students.
+The lecturer for this course is `Patrick E. Farrell <https://pefarrell.org>`_.
+Please address all questions about the course to Dr Farrell.

+This course is a fork of the MATH50009 Principles of Programming course prepared by `David A. Ham <https://www.imperial.ac.uk/people/david.ham>`_, offered to mathematics undergraduates at
+Imperial College London.
+Dr Farrell is very grateful to Dr Ham for his kind and generous assistance in this matter.

-This is the online textbook for MATH50009 Principles of Programming, a second year object oriented programming module offered to mathematics undergraduates at Imperial College London.
-Read the introductory chapter for information on how to go about doing the module week by week.
+Please read the introductory chapter for information on how to go about doing the module week by week.

-If you're not taking the module at Imperial, you should nonetheless feel free to use this material to learn object-oriented programming in Python.
-I would be very interested to hear from anyone interested in using it to teach.

 .. toctree::
    :numbered: